alexeagleson/docker-node-postgres-template/README.md

 Phew!
 Now that we have our app established and ready to read from the database, we are finally ready to connect our Node container and our PostgreSQL container together with Docker Compose.

-## Create a Docker Compose YML File
+## Creating a Docker Compose YML File

 For a brief intro to compose see [here](https://docs.docker.com/compose/),  and for more details than you can ever handle about the compose file spec see [here](https://github.com/compose-spec/compose-spec/blob/master/spec.md).